CrispyDrone/BWSort/README.md

 ![Search for specific replays and see their stats in the search tab](./imgs/search-tab-after-parsing.png)

 A crown indicates the winning players.
+An eye indicates observers.
 You can see the different teams that were part of the game.
 [Team extraction is currently buggy due to known issues with the replay parsing.](#known-issues).
 Each player's race is visible and there are some additional columns showing the map, duration, the date the game was played and the path of the replay file.

 You can filter this list of replays by typing filter expression in the search bar.
 Aside from using this search function to find a specific replay, you can also use it as input for the sorting and renaming actions but more on that later.